melanchall/drywetmidi/README.md

 # DryMIDI

 DryMIDI is the .NET library to work with MIDI files.
 You need to understand MIDI file structure to effectively work with the library since it operates by low-level MIDI objects like *message* and *track chunk*.
+Visit [The MIDI Association site](https://www.midi.org) to get more information about MIDI.

 The library is under MIT license so you can do whatever you want with it.

+## Features

+* DryMIDI provides core functionality to read and write [standard MIDI files](https://www.midi.org/specifications/category/smf-specifications) giving you set of basic MIDI objects: ```MidiFile```, ```Message```, ```TrackChunk``` (see examples below of how you can use these objects).
+* The library gives you ability to implement custom meta messages (by deriving from the ```MetaMessage```) and custom chunks (by deriving from the ```Chunk```).
+* Process of reading or writing can be finely adjusted with help of ```ReadingSettings``` and ```WritingSettings```.
+It allows, for example, to read files with some corruptions like mismatch of actual track chunk's length and expected one written in the chunk's header.
+* All possible errors in a MIDI file are presented in the DryMIDI as separate exception classes so you can easily catch specific error.
+Some of these exceptions are thrown only if specific option is set in an instance of the ```ReadingSettings``` used to read the file.

 ## Getting Started